ethereum/EIPs/EIPS/eip-1.md

 ` * resolution:` \<a url pointing to the resolution of this EIP\>

 Headers that permit lists must separate elements with commas.

+Headers requiring dates will always do so in the format of ISO 8601 (yyyy-mm-dd).

 #### `author` header